jonajosejg/sidechain/README.md

-# Bcoin
+# testchain

 [![Build Status][circleci-status-img]][circleci-status-url]
 [![Coverage Status][coverage-status-img]][coverage-status-url]

-**Bcoin** is an alternative implementation of the Bitcoin protocol, written in JavaScript and C/C++ for Node.js.
+**Testchain** is an alternative implementation of the Bitcoin protocol, written in JavaScript and C/C++ for Node.js.

 Bcoin is well tested and aware of all known consensus rules.
 It is currently